-You can treat many insect bites and insect stings yourself – paracetamol or ibuprofen in recommended doses will often do the trick.
+You can treat many insect bites and insect stings yourself, usually with paracetamol or ibuprofen in recommended doses.
 But if your child has any kind of severe or unusual reaction to an insect bite or sting, you should seek medical attention immediately.

-If your child has been stung by an ant, he might get some pain and swelling at the site of the sting.
+If your child has been stung by an ant, he might get some pain and swelling where he has been stung.
 Ants can inject a type of venom with their sting, and they can sting several times.

-Some children might be allergic to ant venom – they could develop a rash and have difficulty breathing.
-Some might collapse (this is known as anaphylaxis).
+Some children might be allergic to ant venom.
+They could develop a rash, have swelling of the tongue or throat, and have difficulty breathing.
+Some might collapse.
+These could be signs of anaphylaxis, which requires urgent medical attention.

 If your child has only mild pain and swelling, you can give her paracetamol or ibuprofen in recommended doses to ease the pain.
-Antihistamine medication from your chemist can help relieve itching.
+Antihistamine medication from your pharmacy can help relieve itching.

-If your child has a severe reaction to any kind of sting, take him to your GP or to the nearest hospital emergency department immediately.
-Remove the insect carefully first.
+If your child has a severe allergic reaction to any kind of sting, remove the insect carefully and then call an ambulance immediately – phone 000.
 If the insect is dead, keep it so your doctor can identify it.

 Bee stings have barbs on the end of them, which stay in the skin with the venom gland.
 The bee dies after injecting the sting.

-If your child is allergic to bee venom, she’s at risk of a severe reaction to bee stings.
-She might develop a widespread rash, have difficulty breathing and collapse (anaphylaxis).
+If your child is allergic to bee venom, she’s at risk of a severe allergic reaction to bee stings.
+She might develop a widespread rash, have difficulty breathing and collapse.

 Apply ice to the area to reduce the swelling.
 You can give your child paracetamol or ibuprofen in recommended doses to ease the pain.
 Antihistamine medication can relieve itching.

-If your child has a severe reaction to a bee sting, see your GP, go to your nearest hospital emergency department, or call an ambulance immediately.
+If your child has a severe allergic reaction to a bee sting, call an ambulance immediately – phone 000.

 If you notice small, itchy red marks on your ankles or your children’s ankles, it’s possible there are fleas in your home.

-If your child has severe swelling and itching around the mosquito bite, this might stop your child from sleeping.
-You can use an antihistamine to help your child sleep and to relieve itching.
+If your child has severe swelling and itching around the mosquito bite, it might stop your child from sleeping.
+Antihistamine tablets or syrup can help reduce itching, and some might help your child to sleep.
+But check with your GP or pharmacist about whether these treatments are appropriate for your child’s age.

 Australian spiders, apart from funnel-web and red-back spiders, aren’t known to be lethal.
 But their bites can cause severe pain and swelling.